SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 Submission and Review Policies
 ------------------------------

-The Programme Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
+The Program Chair may not submit papers to the conference, and SIGPLAN Executive Committee recommends that the General Chair also not be allowed to submit papers.
 The conference steering committee should be consulted for any